scalar-labs/scalardl-emulator/README.md

 ## Registering a contract

 Write a contract and save it in the `contract` directory.
-Rerun `gradle build` to compile it.
+Run `./gradlew build` to compile it.
 Then you can start the emulator and register the contract using the `register`.
 For example, to register the contract `StateUpdater.java` in the contract directory you would

 ```
 scalar> register state-updater com.scalar.client.tool.emulator.contract.StateUpdater ./build/classes/java/main/com/scalar/client/tool/emulator/contract/StateUpdater.class